"Data type" is what we use to categorize data based on the kind of information that it covers and the way the data are collected.

 Data about an event or series of events (human and/or environmental) that occur within a specified time period.
 Sources typically include the media, news releases from other types of organizations, conflict databases, and more.

 Data from the formal records of the financial activities of an entity (or person).

-Publications that include estimates based on multiple sources that may include assumptions about sampling and about the relationships between variables, e.g., statistical yearbooks and bulletins.
+Publications that include estimates or aggregate data from multiple sources (e.g., statistical yearbooks and bulletins).
 Reports also contain, unlike standalone estimates, at least some narrative explaining the data – the source of the data or what they mean or both.
 Reports may be published serially, but are not generally peer-reviewed.